-Reviews and Press Features about Sarah Pearson
+Reviews and Press Features about Sarah L Pearson

 "Sarah Pearson conducts with a unique combination of intensity and personal warmth that is both beautiful and compelling."